MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-insights/Troubleshoot-0-Segments.md

 # Segments return no members

-This article provides functional guidance to identify the root cause when a Segment returns "0 members".
+This article provides functional guidance to identify the root cause when a segment returns with no members.
 Use this troubleshooting guide when you expect the segment to return members but it doesn't.

 ## Prerequisites